juliantsz/terraform/README.md

 # terraform-course
-Repository for Terraform files in Linux Academy course
+Repository for Terraform files in Linux Academy course!